Field Fest at the Arb – Chaska, MN

 Come to Cook County, on Minnesota’s North Shore, and enter the Gunflint Trail’s annual Biggest Blueberry Contest!

-Now through August 11th, take any wild-picked blueberry to one of the many weigh station locations on the Gunflint Trail!
+Happening now through August 11th, take any wild-picked blueberry to one of the many weigh station locations on the Gunflint Trail!
 The three biggest berries of the summer will receive cash prizes and bragging rights to all of your friends.
 Happy picking!

 Blueberries will be measured by weight and must be picked fresh and not store bought.
 Cash prizes awarded to the 3 biggest berries.